Josh Marshall

 Joshua Micah Jesajan-Dorja Marshall (born February 15, 1969) is an American journalist and blogger who founded Talking Points Memo.
-A liberal, he currently presides over a network of progressive-oriented sites that operate under the TPM Media banner and average 400,000-page views every weekday and 750,000 unique visitors every month.
+A liberal, he presides over a network of progressive-oriented sites that operate under the TPM Media banner.
+In 2008, they averaged 400,000 page views on weekdays and 750,000 unique visitors per month.

 Marshall and his work have been profiled by The New York Times, the Los Angeles Times, the Financial Times, National Public Radio, The New York Times Magazine, the Columbia Journalism Review, Bill Moyers Journal, and GQ.
-Hendrik Hertzberg, a senior editor at The New Yorker, compared Marshall to the influential founders of Time magazine, saying: "Marshall is in the line of the great light-bulb-over-the-head editors.
-He’s like Briton Hadden or Henry Luce.
-He’s created something new."
+In 2007, Hendrik Hertzberg, a senior editor at The New Yorker, compared Marshall to the influential founders of Time magazine, saying: "Marshall is in the line of the great light-bulb-over-the-head editors.
+He's like Briton Hadden or Henry Luce.
+He's created something new."

 Early life and career

 Marshall was born in St. Louis, Missouri.
 Marshall's father was a professor of marine biology.
 His mother died when he was young.

 He is a graduate of the Webb Schools of California and Princeton University and earned a PhD in American history from Brown University.
 In the mid-1990s, Marshall designed websites for law firms and published an online news site about Internet law, which included interviews with prominent scholars such as Lawrence Lessig.

 Marshall began writing freelance articles about Internet free speech for The American Prospect in 1997 and was soon hired as an associate editor.
 He worked for the Prospect for three years and in 1999 moved to D.C. to become their Washington editor.

 He often clashed with the top editors at the Prospect, over both ideology and the direction of the website.